An Introduction to Probabilistic Programming: Syntactic Sugar

 A second syntactic inconvenience in Program~\ref{foppl:linreg} is that we have to repeat the expression \fop{(observe-data $\ldots$)} once for each data point.
 Just about any language provides looping constructs for this purpose.
 In the FOPPL we will make use of two such constructs.
 The first is the \fop{foreach} form, which has the following syntax

-\begin{foppl}[mathescape] (foreach $c$ [$v_1$ $e_1$ $\ldots$ $v_n$ $e_n$] $e'_1$ $\ldots$ $e'_k$) \end{foppl} This form desugars into a vector containing $c$ let forms \begin{foppl}[mathescape] (vector (let [$v_1$ (get $e_1$ 0) $\vdots$ $v_n$ (get $e_n$ 0)] $e'_1$ $\ldots$ $e'_k$) $\vdots$ (let [$v_1$ (get $e_1$ (- $c$ 1)) $\vdots$ $v_n$ (get $e_n$ (- $c$ 1))] $e'_1$ $\ldots$ $e'_k$)) \end{foppl} Note that this syntax looks very similar to that of the let form.
-However, whereas let binds each variable to a single value, the foreach form associates each variable $v_i$ with a sequence $e_i$ and then maps over the values in this sequence for a total of $c$ steps, returning a vector of results.
+\begin{foppl}[mathescape] (foreach $c$ [$v_1$ $e_1$ $\ldots$ $v_n$ $e_n$] $e'_1$ $\ldots$ $e'_k$) \end{foppl} Where $c$ is a non-negative integer constant.
+This form desugars into a vector containing $c$ let forms \begin{foppl}[mathescape] (vector (let [$v_1$ (get $e_1$ 0) $\ldots$ $v_n$ (get $e_n$ 0)] $e'_1$ $\ldots$ $e'_k$) $\vdots$ (let [$v_1$ (get $e_1$ (- $c$ 1)) $\ldots$ $v_n$ (get $e_n$ (- $c$ 1))] $e'_1$ $\ldots$ $e'_k$)) \end{foppl} Note that this syntax looks very similar to that of the \fop{let} form.
+However, whereas \fop{let} binds each variable to a single value, the \fop{foreach} form associates each variable $v_i$ with a sequence $e_i$ and then maps over the values in this sequence for a total of $c$ steps, returning a vector of results.
 If the length of any of the bound sequences is less than $c$, then let form will result in a runtime error.

 With the foreach form, we can rewrite Program~\ref{foppl:linreg} without having to make use of the helper function \fop{observe-data} \begin{foppl}[mathescape] (let [y-values [2.1 3.9 5.3 7.7 10.2] slope (sample (normal 0.0 10.0)) intercept (sample (normal 0.0 10.0))] (foreach 5 [x (range 1 6) y y-values] (let [fx (+ (* slope x) intercept)] (observe (normal fx 1.0) y))) [slope intercept]) \end{foppl}